swapy96/swapy96/README.md

 -->
 # Hello, I'm Swapnil Patil!

 Welcome to my GitHub profile!
 I'm a passionate web developer with expertise in various web frameworks and technologies.
+I am a highly motivated web developer with a multidisciplinary background encompassing computer science, UX design, and business administration, customer service, banking advisory, finance and Investment.
+Yes, I am allrounder!, but my first love is Computer Science and Engineering and thats where I wanna be for work, With a strong technical foundation and a keen eye for user-centered design, I strive to create innovative and impactful web solutions that seamlessly blend functionality and aesthetics.
 I am dedicated to creating user-centric and innovative web solutions.

 ## Education
 - Certification in UX Design from BrainStation, Vancouver, Canada (Apr 2023 - Jun 2023)